yoshitomo-matsubara/torchdistill/README.md

 If you do not wish to use pipenv (a virtual environment), install the packages listed in [Pipfile](Pipfile).

+## Forward hook manager
+Using **ForwardHookManager**, you can extract intermediate representations in model without modifying the interface of its forward function.
+[This example notebook](demo/extract_intermediate_representations.ipynb) will give you a better idea of the usage.

 ## Issues / Contact
 The documentation is work-in-progress.
 In the meantime, feel free to create an issue if you have a feature request or email me ( yoshitom@uci.edu ) if you would like to ask me in private.